OpenSwitchNOS/openswitch-governance/doc/source/governance/contributor-onboarding.rst

 Discussions around OpenSwitch development are held in two places:

 * The openswitch-dev mailing list.
-* The #openswitch channel on Freenode.
+* The #openswitch channel on Freenode_.

-New contributors should be sure to subscribe to the mailing list and to add #openswitch to their IRC client.
+New contributors should be sure to subscribe to the mailing list and to add
+#openswitch to their IRC client.
+To join the mailing list, go to
+lists.openswitch.org and follow the instructions to join the mailing list "openswitch-dev" there.
+To join Freenode_, select an IRC client for your operating system, join Freenode, and ensure you add the #openswitch channel to your list of channels.
+Webchat_ is a good system for those new to IRC who want to quickly get up and running with IRC.

 Licensing of Contributions
 --------------------------